 History of the Shimpo ryu – The original honkyoku of the first Myoan-ji (temple) in Kyoto

-Myoan-ji (ji means “temple”) served as the main shakuhachi temple in the Kansai region.
-The shakuhachi style from this temple is refined with subtle nuance.
+During the Edo period the first Myoan-ji served as the main shakuhachi temple in Kyoto and for the Kansai region.
 Myoan-ji was largely independent from the Fuke sect’s headquarters in the capital (Ichigetsu-ji and Reiho-ji).
 This was reflected in the music which had an entirely different notation system (Fu, Ho, U, We, Ya).
 According to one document the first ryu or “school” founded at Myoan-ji was called the Kichiku ryu.

 ‘Fu Ho U’ Notation

 It’s through Yamaue Getsuzan’s (b.
 1908) lineage that the original “Fu, Ho, U, We, Ya” (フホウ) notation of the old Myoan-ji continued to be taught after the passing of Katsura Shozan, as well as the most complete repertoire.
 This notation is different from the notation of other regions known as “Ro, Tsu, Re, Chi, Ri/Ha” (ロツレ).
 While Getsuzan and his students continued to teach in Fu, Ho, U, all other teachers passed on the few pieces they had learned from the Shimpo ryu in their own notation systems.
-I have undertaken the enormous task of translating this extensive repertoire into Ro, Tsu, Re, Chi, Ha notation, however, I also provide and teach from the Ozaki’s original notation in Fu, Ho, U, We, Ya.
+I have undertaken the enormous task of translating this extensive repertoire into Ro, Tsu, Re, Chi, Ha notation.
+An example can be seen below (mp3 forthcoming).

 Confusion over Myoan – Higuchi Taizan’s Myoan vs Shimpu ryu or Kyu Myoan